 A proven innovator and entrepreneurial thinker, she develops strategies and tactics which strengthen organizational performance and incentivize desired behaviors.
 Joanne is a sought after thought leader, speaker and author.
 Her new book is entitled, Tough As Nails: Finding Your Voice as a Woman in the Workplace.
 Other published works includes her articles on HR People + Strategy (SHRM Executive Network), “People Analytics: The “Flywheel Effect” for the field of HR (2016), and How Companies Kill Innovation (2016).

-Joanne is the host of a Podcast, entitled #RealTalk About the Workplace.
-Through this Podcast, she and her guests boldly tackle issues to help listeners get the junk out of the workplace...on their path to greatness.
+Most recently, Joanne hosted a weekly Podcast, entitled #RealTalk About the Workplace.
+Through this Podcast, she and her guests boldly tackled issues designed to help listeners get the junk out of the workplace...clearing a path toward greatness.

-Melba Cruz Vasti, a Global Human Resources Senior Executive, is an HR leader with a diverse, culturally sensitive global experience designing best practice comp & benefit programs, developing and implementing expat programs, introducing and managing offshore benefits programs, acting as global liaison for People Soft, ensuring compliance to International labor laws, and overseeing International accounting for assignees.
+Melba Cruz Vasti, a Global Human Resources Senior Executive, is an HR leader with a diverse, culturally sensitive global experience designing best practice comp & benefit programs.

 Most recently she led the Total Rewards function for Girl Scouts USA, a non-profit organization.
 Her focus was on compensation, benefits, HRIS, performance management, communication, on boarding, talent acquisition, training and project management.
 Prior to this role, Melba led the Total Rewards area for OSG, an oil shipping company.

 Melba was Assistant Vice President International Compensation and Benefits at MetLife Insurance Company in New York, where she provided strategic leadership and consultation to multiple internal clients globally, to develop, implement and communicate Total Rewards strategies and programs to help achieve business objectives.